The Energy Company Obligation

 The Energy Company Obligation (ECO) is part of a Government initiative to encourage householders to install energy efficiency improvements in their homes.

 Making energy efficiency improvements to your home should reduce your energy bills.
-The Government introduced ECO which provides funding from the main energy suppliers to assist householders in installing energy improvements, such as efficient boilers and insulation.
+ECO provides funding from the main energy suppliers and was introduced by the Government to assist householders in installing energy improvements, such as efficient boilers and insulation.

 Due to changes in Government policy in July 2015, Green Deal funding is no longer available.
 These changes do not affect existing Green Deal finance plans.